Bobby Murray (musician)

-Bobby Murray (born June 9, 1953) is an American electric blues guitarist, songwriter and record producer, who played in Etta James' backing band for 23 years, performed on three Grammy Award winning recordings with James and B.B.
-King and released four solo albums.
+Bobby Murray (June 9, 1953 – April 30, 2026) was an American electric blues guitarist, songwriter and record producer who played in Etta James' backing band for 23 years, performed on three Grammy Award winning recordings with James and B. B. King and released four solo albums.
 In 2011, the Detroit Blues Society granted Murray their Lifetime Achievement Award.
-Murray currently leads his own band in Metro Detroit and has won several Detroit Music Awards.
-His latest solo recording, Love Letters From Detroit, was released in 2021 and was granted the Outstanding Blues Recording of the Year at the Detroit Music Awards.
+Murray led his own band in Metro Detroit and won several Detroit Music Awards.
+His last solo recording, Love Letters From Detroit, was released in 2021 and was granted the Outstanding Blues Recording of the Year at the Detroit Music Awards.

-His guitar playing was mainly influenced by Albert Collins and B.B.
-King.
-Murray currently resides in White Lake, Michigan, United States.
+His guitar playing was mainly influenced by Albert Collins and B. B. King.
+Murray latterly resided in White Lake, Michigan, United States.